6 Useful Tips For Keeping In Touch With Family During Travel

 No matter what method you choose for staying in touch with family, the ultimate goal is to maintain that connection with home.
 It doesn’t really matter where you travel in the world.
 As long as you have your connection to home, you’ll be fine.

-These last nine and a half months of traveling have shown me how important keeping in touch with family can be.
+These past several years of traveling have shown me how important keeping in touch with family can be.
 As far apart as we are physically, they will always be close to my heart.

 Do you have other ways of keeping in touch with family when you travel?
 Share them in the comments!